Marcos-Campanha/JogoCPP_LabProg/README.md

 - Example: **Sauron/100/10/2** creates 2 Saurons with 100 HP and 10 Power each

 > **Note**: The file paths are relative to the directory LOTR_LabProg_I (In Visual Studio, by default, the path is relative to the .sln file).
-> To avoid problems related to file reading, just configure the paths on your IDE or change the paths in main() function, at *src/main.cpp*
+> To avoid file reading issues, just configure the paths in your IDE, or modify the paths in the main() function located in *src/main.cpp*

 > std::vector<SoldadoBem*> armyBem = builder.buildArmyBem("data/army_bem.txt", printer);
 >
 > std::vector<SoldadoMal*> armyMal = builder.buildArmyMal("data/army_mal.txt", printer);

-## Types of classes (Good x Evil)
+## Types of classes (Good vs. Evil)

 Good Army classes are: ***Elfo***, ***Anão***, ***Humano***, ***Mago*** e ***Druid***